Skip to content

 It's important you only accept rides from the driver you requested and ensure they officially accepted your ride request.
 Otherwise, they may not be liable in the event of an accident.

 As with all insurance companies, even if policies state you're covered, it doesn't mean a company will automatically pay out.
 Or, your injuries may exceed the limits of the liability insurance.
-Sometimes you'll have to jump through many hoops, and this is where skilled and tenacious attorneys come in.
+Sometimes you'll have to jump through many hoops, and this is where skilled and tenacious attorneys come in, representing you in the event you want to sue for your accident.

 Plattner-Rule

-If you were in an accident while traveling as a passenger in an Uber, Lyft, totalride, or other ride share vehicle, you should explore all of your legal options before signing anything.
+If you were in an accident while traveling as a passenger in an Uber, Lyft, or other rideshare vehicle, you should explore all of your legal options before signing anything.
 Plattner Verderame, P.C. ensures companies take responsibility for negligent drivers and get you the compensation you deserve.
-Give us a call at 602-266-2002 or contact us online today.
+Give us a call or contact us online today.
 Consultations are free.
 We take cases on a contingency fee basis, which means we only get paid if you win.

 Related Articles